 Cook Time: 25 minutes

 1 pound chicken breasts, boneless, skinless, cut into 2-inch chunks

 1 tablespoon flour (coconut or almond flour for gluten-free or Paleo diet)

 1 cup baby carrots

 1 tablespoon tomato paste

-1 cup white wine, see shopping tip
+1 cup white wine or reduced-sodium chicken broth, see shopping tip

 1 cup reduced-sodium chicken broth

 1 cup frozen peas